-5.3.19 DCO Requirement 10: (Unsuspected Contamination) provides that where contaminated land is identified when carrying out the authorised development, which was not previously identified in the environmental statement, then no further development shall be carried out within the identifiable perimeters of the area in which the suspected contamination is located.
+5.3.19 DCO Requirement 10: (~~Contaminated land and controlled waters~~Unsuspected Contamination) provides that where ~~contamination~~contaminated land is identified ~~as a result of confirmatory ground investigations, and the contamination is considered likely to cause significant possibility of significant harm when carrying out the authorised development, which was not previously identified in the environmental statement~~, then no further development ~~in its vicinity may occur, until a written scheme in respect of identification and mitigation and remedial works is submitted has been~~ shall be carried out within the identifiable perimeters of the area in which the suspected contamination is located.
 Where remediation of the land is required, a written scheme and programme for the remedial measures to be taken to render the land fit for its intended purpose must be submitted to and approved in writing by the relevant planning authority, following consultation with the Environment Agency.